Case Study: Brewing up success with sensor technology

-Chlorine dioxide is a potent anti-bacterial with the ability to kill even chlorine-resistant pathogens such a cryptosporidium.
-Despite all of this disinfecting power, it is volatile in nature and produces fewer disinfection-by-products compared to traditional chlorine and bromine.
+Chlorine dioxide produces fewer disinfection-by-products compared to traditional disinfectants such as chlorine and bromine.
 This means once the water has been disinfected, there is a much lower level of oxidising and by-product chemicals left over – perfect for cleaning-in-place applications where a product’s organic status needs to be maintained.
 For more information about Cleaning in Place click here.

-One of the few by-products formed is the oxidised form of chlorine dioxide, chlorite (ClO2 ).
+One of the few by-products formed is chlorite – the oxidised form of chlorine dioxide.
 Being able to accurately measure chlorite is essential as the Soil Association set an upper limit of 0.5 ppm for water that could potentially come into contact with an organic product.